Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by The Sports Authority at its Fort Lauderdale facility, reporting 488 affected workers.
-BREED Technologies, Inc followed with 200 workers.
+The most significant filing came from The Sports Authority at its Fort Lauderdale facility, reporting 488 affected workers.
+BREED Technologies followed with 200 workers.

 Trend & Outlook